Mini Motorways: Reception

-Mini Motorways received "generally favorable" reviews according to review aggregator Metacritic.
+Mini Motorways received "generally favorable" reviews according to review aggregator website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 87% of critics.

 Nathan Reinauer from TouchArcade praised the game's soundtrack and minimalistic art style, both similar to Mini Metro.
 Pocket Gamer liked the accessibility options, saying that the colourblind mode was a "nice touch", while criticising the frantic pace of gameplay.
 Eurogamer enjoyed the soundtrack, describing it as "a chilled tumbler of pips and muttering hums and clicks and whistles and honks".
-VG247 thought that the game was well designed to avoid frustrating the player, "There’s an intricate, impossible-feeling balance to this game; it is fiendishly difficult and filled with tactical nuance... and yet it is also joyously mellow".
+VG247 thought that the game was well designed to avoid frustrating the player, "There's an intricate, impossible-feeling balance to this game; it is fiendishly difficult and filled with tactical nuance... and yet it is also joyously mellow".
 Rock Paper Shotgun felt the audio design was informative, singling out the car horns as a helpful sound, "Cues like this help alert you to potential problems in your network, but also let you keep a calm head, and I rarely felt stressed or overwhelmed when my cities went awry".

 The traffic light upgrade was criticised for its lack of usefulness in gameplay, often making the traffic worse.